-- Requirement: Focus group open to representatives of community organizations identified by DON. - What we will do: The project team will host a community charrette online (via video chat).
-Members of the development and design team will be present to meet members of the community and field any questions they may have regarding the project.
-Presentation materials of the project site, project description, project values / goals, and introductory information about the design team will be provided.
+- Requirement: Focus group open to representatives of community organizations identified by DON. - What we did: Project team hosted a community meeting online (via video chat).
+Design team met community members and answered any questions regarding the project.
+Presentation materials of the project site, project description, project values / goals, and introductory design team information will be provided.